For the students who wished to become a Doctor and want to achieve success in the Medical field, NEET is the perfect getaway.

-Each year millions of students apply for the exam but the seats available for the MBBS and BDS courses in the renowned medical is limited to few.
+Each year millions of students apply for the exam but the seats available for the MBBS and BDS courses in the renowned medical field are limited to few.

-Here, the question arises what courses come under NEET apart from MBBS and BDS.
+Here, the question arises of what courses come under NEET apart from MBBS and BDS.

 Let us discuss what courses come under NEET apart from MBBS.